developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/about/index.md

 * **[Persistence Best Practices](../persistence) -** details Zebra-recommended processes for preserving EMM agent and related files and restoring a device to manageability after an Enterprise Reset.
 * **[Enrolling an AEDO](../enrollaedo) -** covers the workings of Android Enterprise Device Owner mode, how the features works in relation to sharing and the steps necessary for an EMM to enable use of this feature.
 * **[DA-to-DO Migration](../migratedo) -** Describes the method for moving a device from DA (or NON-DO) to DO mode without loss of data or device reset.
-* **[DA+MX-to-AEDO Migration](../migrateaedo) -** Describes how to transition an EMM Agent from MX to AEDO to enable management of Zebra Android N devices, on which AEDO is the recommended management strategy.
+* **[DA+MX-to-AEDO Migration](../migrateaedo) -** Describes how to transition an EMM agent from MX to AEDO to enable management of Zebra Android N devices, on which AEDO is the recommended management strategy.
 * **[EMM Toolkit Roadmap](../roadmap) -**  Explains the migration period and basic processes for moving devices from legacy Android versions and Zebra management processes to Android N and beyond, including a time line for when such migrations become mandatory.
 * **[AEDO-OEMconfig Function Map](../functionmap) -** Provides a list of MX functions and their ADEO, OemConfig and/or OemInfo equivalent functions.
 * **[OEMconfig/OEMinfo Schema](../schema) -** Documents the content, usage and management of OemConfig and OenInfo schema, including approaches for encoding managed configurations for delivery an EMM server to an EMM agent and recommendations for implementing a data-driven UI.